Stacy Sutton Kerby wants to volunteer 2023-07-24 15:34:28 -0500

 When you RSVP below, you will automatically receive a confirmation email with the link to the webinar.WHENMay 01, 2030 at 6:00pm

 You can help make Texas a safer place for animals by spending just a few minutes of your time during the legislative session.
-By signing up for THLN's Action Alerts and responding to them with calls and faxes to your legislators, you can help pass humane legislation that make a huge difference to animals in the state of Texas.
-Every phone call and fax helps!
+By signing up for THLN's Action Alerts and responding to them with calls and emails to your legislators, you can help pass humane legislation that makes a huge difference to animals in the state of Texas.
+Every phone call and email help!

 Simply provide your information below and select how you want to stay in touch with us.
 Please check your email program to make sure your spam filters allow emails from the Texas Humane Legislation Network website.

-TEXAS HUMANE NETWORK WILL NEVER BARTER, SELL, OR TRADE YOUR CONTACT INFORMATION
+TEXAS HUMANE LEGISLATION NETWORK WILL NEVER BARTER, SELL, OR TRADE YOUR CONTACT INFORMATION WITH ANY OTHER ORGANIZATION.Sign up